Moe-op/portfolio_showreel/README.md

 # Description

-This repository (“Moses_portfoilio_showreel”) is where we modify + add code to complete the a users story of an application using natural, non-technical language.

-Not only do we work on code and issues here, we also publish this source code which is available to everyone under the standard [URL link](https://moe-op.github.io/seo_challenge/).
+This repository (“Moses_portfoilio_showreel”) is where I will be building a portfolio page, to where I would be add new work as I progress on the course.

+This portfolio of work [URL link](https://moe-op.github.io/portfolio_showreel/) I will be able to showcase my skills and talents to employers when looking for a part-time or full-time position.

 From this exercise, I learned several important principles for writing more organised and maintainable HTML and CSS code:

-Semantics in HTML: I learned how to use semantic HTML elements like <header>, <nav>, <main>, and <section> to structure the web page content in a more meaningful way.
-This improved the accessibility of the page and makes it easier for search engines to understand this content.
-Selecting Descriptive Class and ID Names: I managed to learn the importance of selecting descriptive and meaningful class and ID names for elements, making it clear what their purpose is within the HTML.
-Commenting in CSS: I learned the value of adding comments to your CSS code to provide context and explain the purpose of specific sections or selectors.
-This helps me and other developers understand the code when you revisit it later.
+User-Friendly HTML: I improved the design of HTML to make it more user-friendly.
+I used elements like <header>, <section>, and <footer>, which are like building blocks which makes the web content easy to understand.
+Comments: Adding comments in the code is helps explain what's going on.
+It's like adding captions to your code pictures, making it easier for you or others to follow along.
+Semantic Simple CSS: CSS styles were organized and simplified.
+Fits Every Screen: When viewing Moses portfolio different screen sizes– the content adapts to fit the corrent screen.
+It looks good on big computer screens and tiny phone screens as seen below.

 <p align="center">
   <img alt="CSS code Comments" src="CSS-Comments.png">
 </p>
-Consolidating and Grouping CSS Rules: Grouping related selectors and properties together helps in maintaining and reading the code.
-Accessibility: I managed to improved the accessibility of the web page by adding alt attributes to images, which is important for users.